pjkundert/python-slip39/README.txt

 ════════════════════════════

-  For both BIP-39 and SLIP-39, a 128-bit random "seed" is the source of an unlimited sequence of Ethereum HD Wallet accounts.
+  For both BIP-39 and SLIP-39, a 128-bit random "seed" is the source of an unlimited sequence of Ethereum and Bitcoin HD (Heirarchical Deterministic) derived Wallet accounts.
 Anyone who can obtain this seed gains control of all Ethereum, Bitcoin (and other) accounts derived from it, so it must be securely stored.

   Losing this seed means that all of the HD Wallet accounts are permanently lost.
-Therefore, it must be backed up reliably, and be readily accessible.
+It must be /both/ backed up securely, /and/ be readily accessible.

   Therefore, we must:

   • Ensure that nobody untrustworthy can recover the seed, but
-  • Store the seed in many places with several (some perhaps untrustworthy) people.
+  • Store the seed in many places, probably with several (some perhaps untrustworthy) people.

   How can we address these conflicting requirements?